aditya2812singh/subjects/UVM/uvm_notes.md

 ❌ One-to-Many Broadcast: Analysis ports are designed for broadcasting, while TLM ports ensure one-to-one communication, crucial for driver-sequencer interactions.
 ❌ Limited Use Cases: Analysis ports are ideal for functional coverage and checking but cannot drive DUT stimulus like a sequencer-driver connection.
 🔥 Conclusion: Analysis Ports are powerful for broadcasting transactions but cannot replace TLM ports where direct, bidirectional communication is needed.
 Choose the right port based on the use case!

+There are multiple reasons why Verification is performed through SystemVerilog / UVM instead of Verilog.
+But among them, one of the prime reasons is that, Verilog used as a Static testbench and SV used in Dynamic testbenches that is based on OOP concept.

+There are range of concepts that are required to understand OOP and some of them are noted below:

+[1] What is Class and Object?
+Difference between handle and Object.

+[2] How memory allocation and deallocation is performed in Class.
+Difference b/w C pointer and SV object handle.

+[3] What is the use of constructor and how does constructor chaining is achieved.

+[4] How accidental overriding of base class methods are avoided.

+[5] Difference between Shallow copy and Deep copy.
+What are the things can be copied in Shallow Copy.

+[6] What is this construct in Class.
+What are Static methods in Class.

+[7] What is Inheritance.
+Difference between Multilevel and Multiple Inheritance.
+How does Data hiding property in Class is achieved.

+[8] How does Class extension can be restricted so that no subclass can inherit a parent class.

+[9] Difference b/w Static and Dynamic Casting.
+Application of casting in subclass and Superclass.

+[10] How a Class can be made read only.
+What are Virtual methods in Class.

+[11] Concept of Polymorphism and Abstract Class.
+What is an Interface Class and what it is used for.

+[12] How scope resolution operator is useful in accessing the static variables in the class.

+[13] Use of parameterised classes and when it is used.
+Default value of class constructor and its purpose.

+[14] How does Class allows access to the object during automatic garbage collection and what method needs to be used during that time.

+[15] Interface class and how it helps in multiple inheritance.

+[16] Diamond problem and how to solve the issue.

+[17] Concept of composition and aggregation in class.
+What is a Singleton class.

+********

+[18] Different Design pattern in class:

+a.
+Builder Method Design Pattern
+b.
+Factory Method Pattern
+c.
+Singleton Pattern
+d.
+Observer Pattern
+e.
+Prototype Pattern

+******

+[19] Difference between static and dynamic casting.

+[20] Memory Management in OOP.
+Objects reachability - Strongly reachable and Weakly reachable.

+[21] Use of super keyword in a class.
+How to override members of class.

+[22] What are local and protected members of class.
+Use of static methods.